gkapfham/python-talk-abstracts/pycon_2019_group_formation.md

 assignment's workload and each student made acceptable individual contributions.

-Software engineering and programming educators who visit this poster will learn how the Python language and the GitHub platform support simple ways to form and assess teams.
+Software engineering and programming educators who visit this poster will learn how the Python language and the GitHub platform support simple ways to create and assess teams.
 Accessible to educators from a wide variety of backgrounds and skill levels, this poster will explain how teachers can use tools, like GatorGrouper, GatorGrader, and GitHub, to ensure that students master the real-world skills that will enable them to be effective software engineers.